 PAULINE has played flute for many years, in orchestras and in folk sessions.
 She was introduced to the clarsach in 2007 which inspired her to start writing songs.

 She plays regularly at festivals, folk clubs and concerts throughout Scotland and northern England, including the Alnwick International Music Festival, Eden Festival and 6 years at the Edinburgh Fringe.
-This year, she will be playing at the Moira Furnace Festival for the first time.
+In 2019 she played at the Moira Furnace Festival for the first time.

 She likes to play in a variety of venues, from Tannnahill’s Cottage in Paisley to the Great Hall at Stirling Castle.
 She has two solo CDs, one of original songs called Songs, Spells and Salsa Moves and one of lullabies called Golden Slumbers.
 Both are available online.

 As well as performing solo, in orchestras, and with Caim, Pauline plays, sings and records in The Fusioneers and Corda.
 Pauline’s own website is at www.paulinevallance.co.uk